 Arguably, the principal benefit of clay masks is that they can detoxify the skin while reducing excess oil and getting rid of pore-clogging impurities.
-As a result, clay masks are a favorite among oily and acne-prone skin types, though all skin types can enjoy them.
+As a result, clay masks are a favorite among people with oily and acne-prone skin types, though all skin types can enjoy them.

-Oily skin types can relate to the ever-present struggle of a shiny, greasy-looking complexion.
+People with oily skin types can undoubtedly relate to the ever-present struggle of a shiny, greasy-looking complexion.
 To help mattify the look of your skin, board-certified dermatologist Dr. Dhaval Bhanusali recommends a routine application of a clay mask.
 “They’re great at absorbing oils and other impurities that can clog pores,” Dr. Bhanusali says.
 “Kaolin is an important ingredient to be on the lookout for.”
 Kaolin — also known as white clay — is the mildest of clays and works to draw out oils without being harsh on the skin.
-You’ll find this ingredient formulated in many masks on the market, including L’Oréal Paris’ range of Pure-Clay Masks.
+You’ll find this ingredient formulated in many masks on the market, including the L’Oréal Paris’ range of Pure-Clay Masks.
 There are five clay masks in total, all of which are formulated with a blend of kaolin, montmorillonite and Moroccan lava clays, as well as one unique ingredient.

-Skin Benefit #3: They Can Be Hydrating
+Skin Benefit #3: Clay Masks Can Be Hydrating

-Skin Benefit #4: They Are Calming
+Skin Benefit #4: Clay Masks Are Calming

 How to Apply a Clay Mask